mmdrez4/mmdrez4.github.io/_pages/about.md

     font-weight: 600;
     font-size: 0.9em;
   ">Mar 2026</span>
-  <strong>How Far Can They Map?</strong> was <strong>accepted to the Beyond SQL Workshop at ICDE 2026</strong>.<br>
+    <strong>How Far Can They Map?</strong> was <strong>accepted to Beyond SQL @ ICDE 2026</strong>.<br>

   *How Far Can They Map?
-Probing LLM Capabilities for Cross-Schema SQL Generation* will appear at the Beyond SQL Workshop, co-located with the IEEE International Conference on Data Engineering (ICDE 2026).
+Probing LLM Capabilities for Cross-Schema SQL Generation* will appear at the Beyond SQL Workshop, co-located with ICDE 2026.

 - <span style="
     display: inline-block;